MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 Requirement: The standard digital bookkeeping system must contain fields for the company to provide information on the following matters when recording each individual transaction:

-* Transaction date (e.g. payment date, purchase date, etc.)
+* Transaction date (for example, payment date, purchase date, etc.)
 * Amount
 * Receipt number
 * Transaction text